What should I expect?

 Requiring previous climbing experience, this hike will take you to the summit of the Osorno Volcano where you can enjoy some spectacular views of the surrounding Lakes and Volcanoes of the Chilean Lake…

-Whether it is from a remote lodge base or the fun, picturesque lakeside towns of Pucon or Puerto Varas, then it is possible to do day hikes but also combine them with a range of day activities such as white water rafting, horse riding, hiking, kayaking or mountain biking.
+Whether it's from a remote lodge base or from the fun, picturesque lakeside towns of Pucon or Puerto Varas, it's possible to do day hikes and also to combine them with a range of day activities.
+The Chilean Lakes offer white water rafting, horse riding, hiking, kayaking and mountain biking.

 This is a very flexible trip, combining activities of different kinds.
 Experience Hiking, Biking and Rafting all from Pucon in your choice of accommodation, allowing you to choose your comfort…

-If roughing it by night is simply not for you but getting out on the trails is, do not fear, there are a range of cosy lodges that act as a great base to explore from.
-These range from real luxury with spa facilities and gourmet food or more simple comfort with a hot shower and a roof over your head.
-As well as hiking, many of them also offer the chance to kayak, horse ride and mountain bike.
+If roughing it by night is simply not for you but getting out on the trails is, do not fear - there are a selection of cosy lodges that act as a great base from which to explore.
+These range from real luxury, with spa facilities and gourmet food, to more simple comfort, where you can have a hot shower and a roof over your head.
+As well as hiking, many lodges also offer the chance to kayak, horse ride and mountain bike.

 Vicente Perez Rosales National Park

-This active hike covers a large and scenic section of the Vicente Perez Rosales park, the first park opened in Chile in 1926.
-The hike takes 6 hour covering 12kms in total mostly on a gravel trail.
-The trail begins with some steady uphill sections but you will be treated with stunning views over the volcanoes and the lakes that surrounded this section of the park.
-The Andes mountain range emerges on the horizon as you reach the emerald waters of the Todos Los Santos Lake where you end the hike.
+This active hike covers a large and scenic section of the Vicente Perez Rosales park, Chile's first national park which opened in 1926.
+The hike takes 6 hours and covers 12km, mostly on a gravel trail.
+The trail begins with some steady uphill sections, but you will be treated to stunning views over the volcanoes and the lakes.
+The Andes emerge on the horizon as you end your hike at the emerald waters of the Todos Los Santos Lake.
 On your return journey back to Puerto Varas you will visit the Petrohue Falls, where waterfalls cascade through channels formed by a combination of lava flows and water erosion.
-(This hike can also end with a night spent in the historic Hotel Petrohue on the shores of the Todos Los Santos Lake instead of returning to Puerto Varas)
+(This hike can also end with a night at the historic Hotel Petrohue on the shores of the Todos Los Santos Lake, instead of returning to Puerto Varas).

 Alerce Andino National Park

-This national park is located between mountains, volcanoes and the Pacific Ocean.
-This full day excursion will take you along the coast on the beginning of the Carretera Austral.
-During this gentle hike you'll cover 16km taking approximately 5 hours.
-For those looking for a bit more of a challenge an additional loop can be added of 4km to visit the Sargazo Lagoon.
-The trail is mostly on dirt terrain with some uphill parts.
-Whilst inside the park, you'll be surrounded by the exuberant temperate rainforest, including the old Alerce trees (Fitzroya Cupressoides).
-The transformation during millions of years of these mountains created a landscape full of rivers, waterfalls and lagoons.
-During the drive to the park we will make stops at local villages along the road and to admire the ocean view of the first fjord of Patagonia.
+The Alerce Andino National Park is located between mountains, volcanoes and the Pacific Ocean.
+This full day excursion will take you along the coast at the beginning of the Carretera Austral.
+During this gentle hike you'll cover 16km in approximately 5 hours.
+For those looking for a challenge, an extra 4km loop to the Sargazo Lagoon can be added.
+Whilst inside the park, you'll be surrounded by the exuberant temperate rainforest, including the old alerce trees (Fitzroya Cupressoides).
+Over millions of years, the transformation of these mountains created a landscape full of rivers, waterfalls and lagoons.
+During the drive to the park you will stop at local villages, to admire the ocean view of the first fjord of Patagonia.

 Climbing the Villarica Volcano

-This perfect cone shaped volcano with its open crater and simmering lava pool makes for the most incredible day hike.
-The hike can take up to 9 hours but this is very dependant on the time of year.
-No previous technical experience is necessary just experience of long day hikes.
-At 2,847 metres, the views from the top are reward enough for the challenge of hiking to the top.
-Standing on the edge of a smouldering crater, with views north and south of the Andes mountains is a truly unique experience.
+This perfect cone-shaped volcano, with its open crater and simmering lava pool, makes for the most incredible day hike.
+The hike can take up to 9 hours, although this varies depending on the time of year.
+No previous technical experience is necessary, just experience of long day hikes.
+At 2,847m the views are reward enough for the challenge of hiking.
+Standing on the edge of a smouldering crater, with views north and south of the Andes Mountains, is a truly unique experience.

 Hiking in the Huequehue National Park

-This hike takes you deep into a forest of monkey puzzle trees with waterfalls, hidden lakes and perfect reflections.
-The hike begins with a steep 2 hour ascent up onto a high plateau which is rewarded along the way with incredible views of the Villarica Volcano.
-Once you reach the plateau, the hike levels off, the forest changes and there are a series of lakes which make for great picnic and siesta stops.
+This hike takes you deep into a forest of monkey puzzle trees, with waterfalls, hidden lakes and perfect reflections.
+The hike begins with a steep two-hour ascent, with incredible views of the Villarica Volcano along the way, then once you reach the plateau, it levels off, the forest changes and there are a series of lakes which make for great picnic and siesta stops.
 The hike will take you 6 hours in total and leads you through some interesting rural landscapes.

-To really get under the skin of the region, get out of town and spend a few days based deep in the forest, by a remote lake or with a local family.
+To really get under the skin of the Chilean Lake District, get out of town and spend a few days based deep in the forest, by a remote lake or with a local family.

-For me, the beauty of the lake district is really in the minute with its incredible wealth of plants and birds - from the delicate thumbnail sized transparent ferns to the vibrantly green, glistening hummingbirds, it really is a mesmerising, spell-binding place.
+For me, the beauty of the Lake District is really in the minutae with its incredible wealth of plants and birds - from the delicate thumbnail sized transparent ferns to the vibrantly green, glistening hummingbirds, it really is a mesmerising, spell-binding place.